fhardison/fhardison.github.io/_courses/how-to-memorize-scripture.md

 ![](/assets/images/bibleImageGeneric.jpeg)

-It is possible.
+It is possible, however.
 In fact, it becomes a creative, almost gamelike process.

 The problem is that most of us approach memorization without a mnemonic method.
 What is a mnemonic method you say?